AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 Step 7: Play with these settings if you wish... but it isn't necessary.
 Click Next.

-Step 8: Name the form "BirdsWImagesBPF1" (You'll probably merely have to change the penultimate character), select "Work with the form", and click "Finish".
+Step 8: Name the form "BirdsWImagesBPF1" (You'll probably merely have to change the penultimate character), leave "Work with the form" selected, and click "Finish".

 PATHTOBIRDSPICTURE // Name